Iran arrested French tourist nine months ago, says his lawyer

 French officials and his family had sought until now to keep the information secret due to the current disputes in the region, fearing it could harm potential negotiations.

 Iran’s judiciary was not available to comment.
-France’s foreign ministry declined to comment.
+France’s foreign ministry confirmed that a French citizen was being held in Iran, adding that it was monitoring the situation.

+It said the French citizen benefited from consular protection and that embassy officials had been in regular contact with him.

 The person close to the family said Benjamin, who works in the events industry, had travelled to Iran by van from France.
 He is in good health and has been in contact with the family three times since his arrest last May, including twice in the last few weeks, the person said.